-MSS 144 MEDICAL LABORATORY PROCEDURES I (4 Credits)
+MSS 144 MEDICAL LABORATORY PROCEDURES I (4 Credits) - Not Designed to Transfer

 This is a lecture and laboratory class designed to introduce the student to the clinical aspects of their profession.
-Some areas covered are: obtaining vital signs, concepts of medical asepsis, sterile technique, use of autoclave, preparing and assisting with physical examinations and performing such minor procedures as eye and ear insolations and irrigations.
-Prerequisite(s): MSS 124
+Some areas covered include electrocardiograms, pulmonary function testing, asepsis, sterile procedures.
+Students will address nutrition and special dietary needs of patients in this course.
+(Equivalent to MED 274) Prerequisite(s): Recommended that MSS 144 be taken concurrently with MSS 133